-A multi-faceted course addressing the representation of likeness portrait study.
-Includes anatomy and work with live models, self- portraits and portraits of others.
+A multifaceted address of the representation of likeness portrait study.
+Includes anatomy and work with live models, self-portraits and portraits of others.
 Issues of gender, ethnic identity, youth and aging, stereotyping and caricature will be presented in historical and contemporary contexts.
 Portrait work will be explored in a variety of stylistic formats from observational likeness to expressionistic images to symbolic portraits.
 Work in a variety of media is required.
 Field trip may be required.